mikaelasplund/smtica/readme.txt

 Version history:
 *******************************************************
-v0.1 - Simple model using smtlib notation, described in FM12 paper v0.2 - More general model submitted to Transactions on ITS
+v0.1 - Simple model using smtlib notation, described in FM12 paper v0.2 - More general model submitted for publication

 Files:
 *******************************************************